 These injuries can be quite severe, exposing the victim to different types of trauma to the brain, such as:

-Symptoms of Mild, Moderate or Severe TBI
+Symptoms of Mild, Moderate, or Severe TBI

-TBI symptoms vary based on the extent of the injury and the area of the brain affected.
+Traumatic brain injury symptoms vary based on the extent of the injury and the area of the brain affected.
 While some symptoms may be immediate, others may not manifest until days or even weeks later.

 Mild Traumatic Brain Injury

 Victims may or may not lose consciousness for a short time period, generally from several seconds to a few minutes.
 Other symptoms from a mild TBI could include:

 - Feeling tired or sleepy